Timothy Olyphant as Raylan Givens, old-fashioned and stoic Deputy U.S. Marshal

 This look is known by many names ranging from the Texas Tuxedo and Canadian Tuxedo (which would’ve been more appropriate when Olyphant played Canadian-born Seth Bullock on Deadwood) to double denim and, my favorite, the denim sandwich.
 Raylan sports a denim sandwich often and in each of the show’s six seasons, sometimes even with a wool overcoat over it to soften the look.

 Raylan sports this denim jacket and jeans look in at least five separate combinations.
 The most common shirt accompaniment by far is a dark blue henley, although he also wears dark layered shirts, a dark shirt over a light-colored henley, and even a purple shirt on many different occasions based on the episode and context.
 Since we’re celebrating the 4th of July, BAMF Style is gonna take a look at an All-American red, white, and blue look as Raylan pairs his denim sandwich with red, white, and blue plaid shirts.

 First: the jacket.
 The familiar red “e tab” tag on the left pocket flap tells us that this is a genuine Levi’s trucker jacket, specifically the “Type III”, made from blue stonewashed denim.
 The jacket has horizontal front yokes that end below the second button and just above the pockets.
 The back has a separate yoke with horizontal stitching across the shoulder blades.
-The fit is straight and comfortable, hitting just below the hip.
+The slim fit hits just below the hip.
 Two vertical seams extend down from the chest pocket top to the adjustable waistband.